vinitshahdeo/Water-Monitoring-System/README.md

 #### _1. How to start as a beginner so as to contribute to the project?_

 _There are many beginner level issues to begin with, which include documentation, development and design.
-Also, feel free to make issues for features as well as for reporting bugs.Participants can claim an issue by commenting that they are interested in it.
+Also, feel free to make issues for features as well as for reporting bugs.
+Participants can claim an issue by commenting that they are interested in it.
 We are also open to new ideas and suggestions._

 #### _2. Is this a hardware/IoT project?_

 _Yes, it is a hardware/IoT + software project.
-There would be maximum tasks related to frontend, backend, design and documentation of the website and later, it would be integarted with the real-time data from the sensors._
+There would be maximum tasks related to frontend, backend, design and documentation of the website and later, it would be integrated with the real-time data from the sensors._

 #### _3. How to communicate with us?_

-_All communication will happen on the Slack channel for this particular projects.
+_All communication will happen on the Slack channel for this particular project.
 Mentors can also be reached through GitHub.
 Avoid DMs and unnecessary mentions on slack and GitHub both.
 Checkout [this](https://github.com/vinitshahdeo/Water-Monitoring-System/issues/15) issue for more._

 #### _4. What is the Tech Stack for this project?_